dongho-jung/simple-lambda/README.md

 # WHAT?
-A terraform module for simple Lambda deployment
+A terraform module for Simple Lambda deployment

 # WHEN?
 - When you want to use a runtime not supported by the Serverless Framework (e.g. Python 3.11↑)
 - When you don't have time to troubleshoot Serverless Framework issues and documentation
-- When you need to deploy a simple Lambda without the CloudFormation headache
+- When you need to deploy a Simple Lambda without the CloudFormation headache
 - When you're tired of setting up ECR, CloudWatch, Docker Image, and other resources manually with Terraform

-# HOW?
-TBD

 # WHY?
 1. **No additional installations or updates required**